1) Claudio Pizarro (193 goals, Werder Bremen, Bayern Munich and Cologne)

 Top of the pile, but for how much longer?
 The Peruvian has made the Bundesliga his home, and for Pizarro, home is where the goal is.
-With 192 strikes in 449 top-flight appearances in Germany, the former Bayern and Werder Bremen man has held the honour of the Bundesliga's all-time leading foreign goalscorer since 2010.
-He added to his tally in his eighth appearance for Cologne, becoming the fourth-oldest goalscorer in Bundesliga history, but will be looking nervously over his shoulder at the man in second place…
+With 193 strikes in 453 top-flight appearances in Germany, the former Bayern and Werder Bremen man has held the honour of the Bundesliga's all-time leading foreign goalscorer since 2010.
+He last added to his tally during his fourth spell at Werder in a 6-2 win over Bayer Leverkusen to become the second-oldest goalscorer in the league's history, but will be looking nervously over his shoulder at the man in second place…

 Watch: Pizarro's best goals AGAINST his former clubs!

 And Pizarro has every right to be sitting uncomfortably on his throne at the rate this man scores.
-Averaging a goal every 100 minutes for Bayern, Lewandowski looks set to surpass his one-time teammate in Munich by next season if he continues at the same stupefying rate.
-Add to that a further 74 Bundesliga goals in 131 games for Borussia Dortmund, and the Pole sits on an impressive 183 strikes – second in terms of non-Germans, and already sixth for all players.
+Averaging a goal every 100 minutes for Bayern, Lewandowski looks set to surpass his one-time teammate in Munich very soon if he continues at the same stupefying rate.
+Add to that a further 74 Bundesliga goals in 131 games for Borussia Dortmund, and the Pole sits on an impressive 185 strikes – second in terms of non-Germans, and already sixth for all players.

 Watch: All 29 of Lewandowski's goals in 2017/18!